MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

    - Host: <Your_Hostname>/qnamaker
    - Authorization: EndpointKey <Your_Endpoint_Key>

-These three values provide the information necessary for your app to connect to your QnA Maker knowledgebase via your Azure QnA service.
+The full URL string for your Hostname will look like "https://< >.azure.net/qnamaker".
+These three values will provide the information necessary for your app to connect to your QnA Maker knowledgebase via your Azure QnA service.

 ## Update the settings file